LouisLhote/Neolithic_Brucella_paper/README.md

 # Lineage/diagnostic variant assessment section, how to use the scripts

 ## Define reference
 First, we need to define the name of the reference the core genome has been prepared against.
 And provide the path of the reference.
-In this example the reference is Brucella melitensis reference
+In this example the reference is Brucella melitensis reference.

 ```
 REFN=melitensis